ZOOM & MEDIASPACE RESOURCES FOR STAFF

 - Zoom Meeting Participant Instructions: This document can be customized and sent to Zoom Meeting participants.

-- Hosting 4-H Meetings Online: Tip sheet developed by the 4-H Leadership and Civic Engagement Team: Hosting 4-H Meetings Online.
+- Tip sheet developed by the 4-H Leadership and Civic Engagement Team: Hosting 4-H Meetings Online.

-A Zoom webinar allows a host to broadcast content to up to 500 participants.
-Larger licenses are available and can be requested by contacting firstname.lastname@example.org.
+A Zoom webinar allows a host (MSU faculty and staff) to broadcast content to up to 1,000 participants.
+Larger licenses are available and can be requested by contacting email@example.com.

 Both the webinar host and panelist have full access to the microphone, camera, recording, and screen sharing options.
 The host has the ability to change roles of participants (such as granting an individual panelist rights) and start the webinar.
 The webinar attendees can use the chat, poll, or question/answer tool to interact with the host and panelists.
 Webinars are ideal for larger audiences.
 For example, if you schedule a large Zoom meeting you would need an individual to monitor participants and continuously mute microphones for anyone who should not be talking.

-As of fall 2018, all MSU faculty and staff have a 500-seat webinar license.
+All MSU faculty and staff have a 1,000-seat webinar license.

 - MSU Zoom Login (web version)